PEXANE2/azure-docs.tr-tr/articles/azure-resource-manager/deployment-manager-tutorial.md

 ## <a name="next-steps"></a>Sonraki adımlar

 Bu öğreticide, Azure Deployment Manager'ı kullanmayı öğrendiniz.
-Azure Dağıtım Yöneticisi sistem durumu izlemeyi tümleştirmek için bkz. [öğretici: Azure 'da sistem durumu denetimi kullanma dağıtım Yöneticisi](./deployment-manager-tutorial-health-check.md).
+To integrate health monitoring in Azure Deployment Manager, see [Tutorial: Use health check in Azure Deployment Manager](./deployment-manager-tutorial-health-check.md).